hypothesis/onboarding/docs/commits_and_prs.md

 ---------------------------------

 A good guide is that each PR should do "one thing": a single logical change.
-Needing "and" in your PR title might be a sign that you should split it up.
+An "and" in your PR title might be a sign that you should split it up.

 We like small PRs because:

-* They're necessary for [continuous deployment](merging.md): you can't deploy a small diff without first merging a small PR.
+* They're necessary for [continuous deployment](merging.md): you can't deploy a small diff without first merging a small PR
-* They get faster, better reviews: it takes less time and context-switching to review a small, focused PR.
+* They get faster, better reviews: it takes less time and context-switching to review a small, focused PR
-* They improve the quality of your work by encouraging clearly organized thinking, modular code, and purity of purpose.
+* They improve the quality of your work by encouraging clearly organized thinking, modular code, and purity of purpose

-Make commits atomic: CI should be passing after each commit to make tools like `git revert` and `git bisect` effective and history easier to navigate (no "fix", "typo" and "test" commits).
+Make commits atomic: CI should pass after each commit to make tools like `git revert` and `git bisect` effective and history easier to navigate (no "fix", "typo" and "test" commits).

 Write helpful commit messages, PR titles, and PR bodies
 -------------------------------------------------------